SadiaAdrees/Sales-Insights-Data-Analysis-PowerBi/README.md

 ### Importing the Database
 1. The `db_dump.sql` file contains the database structure and sample data required for the analysis.
-2. After downloading the file, it can be imported into MySQL as shown in the tutorial video.
+2. After downloading the file, it can be imported into MySQL.
 3. Once the data is imported, queries can be executed to perform various analyses.

 ---